dotnet/csharplang/proposals/records.md

 After a base copy constructor is invoked, a synthesized copy constructor copies values for all instance fields implicitly or explicitly declared within the record type.

-The "clone" method returns the result of a call to a constructor with the same signature as the copy constructor.
-The return type of the clone method is the containing type, unless a virtual clone method is present in the base class.
-In that case, the return type is the current containing type if the "covariant returns" feature is supported and the override return type otherwise.
-The synthesized clone method is an override of the base type clone method if one exists.
-An error is produced if the base type clone method is sealed.
+If a virtual "clone" method is present in the base record, the synthesized "clone" method overrides it and the return type of the method is the current containing type if the "covariant returns" feature is supported and the override return type otherwise.
+An error is produced if the base record clone method is sealed.
+If a virtual "clone" method is not present in the base record, the return type of the clone method is the containing type and the method is virtual, unless the record is sealed or abstract.
 If the containing record is abstract, the synthesized clone method is also abstract.
+If the "clone" method is not abstract, it returns the result of a call to a copy constructor.

 ## Positional record members